ryo-ohki-code/sidefunding/README.md

 - SideShift API key (secret and id)

 How to get your API credentials?
-Visit [Sideshift Account Page](https://sideshift.ai/account) and dind your SideShift ID and Secret (private key) in the dashboard.
+Navigate to [SideShift.ai](https://sideshift.ai/a/9iuC2qrEj), click on the "Account" option in the top right corner menu, and you will find your SideShift ID and Private Key on the dashboard (if this is your first visit, you will be prompted to save your private key)

 **Set .env file**